Some of the UN in Trinidad and Tobago poses for a photo

 Select a country or territory from the list.

-The United Nations Multi-Country Office for Trinidad and Tobago, Aruba, Curacao and Sint Maarten is located in Port of Spain, Trinidad, and covers five independent countries.
+The United Nations Multi-Country Office for Trinidad and Tobago, Aruba, Curacao and Sint Maarten is located in Port of Spain, Trinidad, and covers all four of these countries.

-In Trinidad and Tobago, the UN utilises the United Nations Multi-Country Sustainable Development Framework (UN MSDF) to define how the UN will jointly achieve development results in partnership with 18 English- and Dutch-speaking Caribbean countries and Overseas Territories for the period 2017-2021.
+In Trinidad and Tobago, the UN utilises the United Nations Multi-Country Sustainable Development Cooperation Framework (UNMSDCF) to define how the UN will jointly achieve development results in partnership with 18 English- and Dutch-speaking Caribbean countries and Overseas Territories for the period 2022-2026.

 Milestones